NBA : The NBA wants to minimize the time of the teams in Orlando

 The teams they will be quarantined briefly before formal training camps begin before regular season games they resume on July 30, according to various journalistic sources.

-The NBA expects the Conference finals to end in a maximum of 82 days, leaving the two teams to play in the Finals, which could start on September 30.
+The NBA expects the Conference finals to end in a maximum of 82 days, leaving the two teams to play in the Finals, which could start from next September 30.

 New rules